Reverse Engineer Your Marketing Funnel

 No. You want revenue.

-Spinning up a reverse funnel will instill that sales, marketing, and the company are working towards the same thing — that BIG revenue number.
+Spinning up a reverse funnel will instill that sales, marketing, and the company are working towards the same thing — the revenue number.

 Let’s start with this funnel example.

-Your company has a goal of closing $6M in new bookings for the year, and the goal for the first quarter (Q1) is $1M.
+Your company has a goal of closing $6M in new bookings for the year.
+The goal for the first quarter (Q1) is $1M.
 Looking at your funnel conversions, your Q1 marketing, and sales metrics breakdown like this:

 These numbers give marketing the insight to confidently commit to bringing in roughly 11,940 leads and committing to 597 MQLs to sales.

-And the bonus, the reverse funnel also works for events, content marketing, social media, email marketing — whatever has a conversion flow with an end goal.
+The reverse funnel also works for events, content marketing, social media, email marketing.
+Use it. for whatever has a conversion flow with an end goal.

 CEOs, encourage and support this.

-When you need help understanding your funnel and conversion rates, please contact us for a free 1-hour marketing consultation.
+Do you need help understanding your funnel and conversion rates?
+Contact us for a free 1-hour marketing consultation.